Embracing the Unplanned & Learning in Nature's Classroom

 Through Forest School, we nurture a lifelong love of learning and a deep appreciation for the natural world.

-Reflecting our school values of Creativity, Resilience, Teamwork, Inclusion, and Respect, our Forest School aims to:
+Reflecting our school values of Teamwork, Resilience, Respect, Inclusion, Creativity, and Kindness, our Forest School aims to provide a rich and rewarding experience for every child.

 This specialised learning approach, embedded within a broader outdoor and woodland education, empowers every child to direct their own development while experiencing the wonder and magic of nature throughout the year.